 A second choice regarding the definition of price relates to how one defines marginal prices, which is necessary for the calculation of average unit price in the SFR sector (and equivalent to defining price in the MFR and CII sectors).
 Historically, utilities have often offered a uniform price schedule, in which case, the choice of the marginal price definition is a simple one.
 However, it is common for utilities to use tiered rate schedules, making the choice of the representative marginal rate less obvious.
 One candidate is the price charged at the mean monthly consumption level; this is the approach used in the MWD-MAIN model.
 The concern with this approach is that the mean consumption level is by definition a function of consumption; hence, using price at the mean monthly consumption level is clearly endogenous.
 Instead, in the current analysis we use the price on the median tier of the rate schedule as our measure of marginal price.
-The advantage of this approach is that the measure is determined prior to the consumption decision, and so does not face the same endogeneity problems as a marginal price measure corresponding to the mean level of consumption.
+The advantage of this approach is that the mean endogeneity problems as a marginal price measure corresponding to the mean level of consumption.